Sunday, June 2, 2019

 He advocated for the rights and benefits of the elderly in collaboration with the Department of Social Welfare and Development.

-On May 14, 2016, after 9 years since his last public service as a Municipal councilor, he decided to make a comeback to answer the call of his constituents.
+On May 14, 2016, after 9 years of last public service as a municipal councilor, he decided to return to answer his constituents' calls.
 On May 15, a day after the midterm election, he was declared for another seat.
-He actively serves the public's interest through local legislation and resolutions that will benefit the general public and uplift the people's lives.
+This return to active service is a testament to his unwavering commitment to the public's interest.

-On May 13, 2019, Mid-term election, my father was declared a winner for his 2nd term.
+On May 13, 2019, during the Midterm election, my father was declared a winner for his second term.
 He will continue his public service, speak out, and fight for the rights of his constituents.
-He will continue to advocate for our town's agricultural economy and livelihood and stand up for the welfare of the public transportation sector - - his major committee chairmanship.
+He will continue to advocate for our town's agricultural economy and livelihood and stand up for the welfare of the public transportation sector—his major committee chairmanship.

 My father is forever thankful for his constituents and everyone who supported him on his political journey.
-His love of public service remains even when he is not in the position.
+He deeply appreciates your support and it is because of you that his love of public service remains even when he is not in the position.
 He speaks loudly about his advocacy for general assistance in the community.
 He is leaving a legacy for his love of society.
 He is forever grateful to God for his victory.

 © 2019 Del Cusay